vidbina/vidbina.github.io/_drafts/2018-01-03-granular-dns-control-with-dnsmasq.markdown

 domain names.

-Because I want to cache my DNS requests locally and provide some masking rules to handle `*.local` domains "my way" :clown:, I am using dnsmasq.
+Because I want to cache my DNS requests locally and provide some masking rules to handle `*.local` domains "my way", I am using dnsmasq.
 Effectively, I'm running my own DNS server on localhost and my resolv.conf reflects this by listing 127.0.0.1 as my nameserver of choice :smile:.

 ```